sajjadhossainshohag/laravel-paystack/README.md

 * Charge Returning Customers
 * Add Comprehensive Tests
-* Implement Transaction Dashboard to see all of the transactions in your laravel app
+* Implement the Transaction Dashboard to see all of the transactions in your Laravel app

 ## Contributing